FormidableLabs/victory/docs/ecology.md

 ### Overarching benefits and motivations

 1. Bridge the gap between beginners (more likely to use Chart.js or Highcharts) and experts (more likely to use D3)
-  a.
-Provide a gradient of customization, from none (just pass in data) to full (build your own visualization features)
+  * Provide a gradient of customization, from none (just pass in data) to full (build your own visualization features)
-  b.
-Provide interactive documentation to help developers get visualizations into their projects (see [ecology.js](https://github.com/FormidableLabs/ecology)) see [victory-chart](projects.formidablelabs.com/victory-chart/) for an example
+  * Provide interactive documentation to help developers get visualizations into their projects (see [ecology.js](https://github.com/FormidableLabs/ecology)) see [victory-chart](projects.formidablelabs.com/victory-chart/) for an example
-  c.
-Provide better developer UX generally, for both instantiating data visualizations and creating them
+  * Provide better developer UX generally, for both instantiating data visualizations and creating them
 2. Leverage the power of React to handle DOM, component lifecycle, state, computed styles, etc.
 3. Make data visualizations first class citizens in the open source community
-  a.
-Repos rather than gists
+  * Repos rather than gists
-  b. forking / issues for continual improvement
+  * forking / issues for continual improvement
-  c. `package.json` for dependencies
+  * `package.json` for dependencies
-  d. minified dists / umd builds for CDN
+  * minified dists / umd builds for CDN
-  e.
-Babel for ES6
+  * Babel for ES6
-  f.
-Webpack for builds
+  * Webpack for builds
-  g. `propTypes` for input validation
+  * `propTypes` for input validation
-  h.
-Hot Reloading
+  * Hot Reloading
-  i. sourcemaps
+  * sourcemaps
-  j. `eslintrc`
+  * `eslintrc`
-  k.
-Tests
+  * Tests

 ### Using Victory